Young Communist League of Canada: Recent central conventions

+The Young Communist League held its 25th Central Convention in September 2010 at the University of Toronto.
 In May 2014 the YCL held its 26th Central Convention, again at the University of Toronto.
 The purpose of the convention was to elaborate the YCL-LJC's policy on current questions, debate updates to the constitution, set an organizational plan of work, elect a renewed central leadership, and develop a united, militant and activist strategy for the youth fightback.
 The slogan of the Convention adopted was "with militancy and unity we will build the youth and student fightback".
-While recognizing that these examples have “enlivened and reclaimed our streets in protest”, the Convention realized that much more is needed to be done:In order to reverse the attacks and shift to a counter-offensive it is necessary that these struggles develop further and move beyond spontaneous protest towards an even broader united, militant and organized extra-parliamentary fightback with the labour movement at its core.